-Both well-developed and still-developing tourism destinations often are interested in undertaking tourism investments in second homes and/or hotels.
-So when the Destination managers want to support economic growth, they need to adopt policies designed to attract tourism investments.
-However, a potential policy dilemma arises when the Destination manager and the Firm have clashing interests in the allocation of limited resources of land and capital, and they have to choose the optimal tourism investment between second homes or hotels.
-When financial resources are insufficient to fully utilize all the land earmarked for tourism investments, we analyzed three different policies which could provide a solution to this policy problem: no intervention (laissez faire), taxation and de-taxation policy.
+Lesser Developed tourism Destinations (LDDs) often do not have the know-how and financial resources sufficient to undertake tourism investment in second homes and/or hotels.
+So when Destination managers want to support economic growth, they have to adopt policies designed to encourage TT by attracting FDI.
+However, a potential policy dilemma arises when Destination manager and the non-local Firm have clashing interests in the allocation of limited resources of land and capital, and they have to decide an optimal tourism investment between second homes or hotels.
+If financial resources are not sufficient for full utilization of the land, as a solution to this policy problem we analyzed three different policies: no intervention (laissez faire), taxation and de-taxation policy.
 The idea of our contribution is that it may be preferable, for both agents, to regulate their potential conflicts by enforcing a compromise solution, which consists in a de-taxation policy, rather than by implementing a taxation policy (indirect control).

-Our model shows that some parameter values do exist where the de-taxation policy dominates, or at least is indifferent to, the taxation.
-Specifically, the de-taxation policy is preferable when the financial resources of the Firm are not sufficient to utilize the entire building area.
-In this case, the Destination manager prefers to grant the building permit for second homes, but in exchange for a commitment from the Firm to reinvest (into the tourism destination) its profits from building and selling second homes.
-Under certain parametric conditions, this compromise solution may be preferred by both the Destination manager and the Firm, since they reach a higher optimal solution.
+Our model proves that some parameter values exist for which the de-taxation policy dominates, or at least is indifferent to, the taxation.
+Specifically, the de-taxation policy is preferable when the financial resources of Firm are not sufficient to utilize all the available land.
+In this case, Destination manager prefers to grant the building permit for second homes, but in exchange for a commitment from Firm to reinvest its profits from selling second homes into the destination.
+Under certain parametric conditions, this compromise solution may be preferred by both Destination manager and Firm, since they reach a higher optimal solution.

-Regarding the Destination manager, the de-taxation policy dominates the other policy if: (i) the Firm decides to reinvest the profits from second homes, such that its financial resources are high enough to utilize the whole building area; (ii) the Destination manager is primarily interested in the full utilization of the entire building area (as planned in the tourism destination-planning scheme) rather than the lower positive externality on tourism economy (and thus lower gain of political consensus) brought about by building second homes instead of hotels.
+Regarding Destination manager, the de-taxation policy dominates the other policy if: (i) Firm decides to reinvest the profits from second homes, such that its financial resources are high enough to utilize all the available land; (ii) Destination manager attaches more importance to the aim of full utilization of the building area (as planned in the tourism destination-planning scheme) than to the lower positive externality on tourism economy (and thus lower gain of political consensus) brought about by building second homes instead of hotels.

-Regarding the Firm, thanks to the de-taxation policy, its profit function achieves a higher value with respect to taxation if there is a maximum limit for the tax.
-In this case, the Firm prefers the policy of partial de-taxation of the reinvested profits instead of being subject to simple taxation (or to a direct regulation policy).
+Regarding Firm, thanks to the de-taxation policy its profit function achieves a higher value with respect to taxation if there is a maximum limit for the tax.
+In this case, Firm prefers the policy of partial de-taxation of the reinvested profits instead of being subject to simple taxation (or to an direct regulation policy).
 In particular, we found that while the policy maker only needs to set a minimum limit for the tax (but not a maximum one) to implement a taxation policy, a de-taxation policy of reinvested profits is preferred by both agents only if there is also a maximum limit for the tax.
-An example of possible application of this de-taxation policy within this economic framework, is given by the Italian Law 383/2001, although it has yet to be applied to this type of issue25.
+An example of possible application of this de-taxation policy within this economic framework, is given by the Italian Law 383/2001, which still has not been applied to this type of issues.